 With plans to keep a close eye on Touille to watch for swelling or other symptoms at the bite site, we put the tick on an alcohol pad in a sealed container as the tutorial recommended.
 Our new tick-removal method was a success.

 We resolved to check all three of the animals frequently, to take them for regular vet appointments, and to otherwise enjoy the outdoors as we always have.

 That means spending as much time traipsing through the woods as we can!

-Update - July 2020: We've removed literally hundreds of ticks from our dog and two cats in Europe.
-While this method worked initially, it's likely the tick was merely full and so was easily dislodged.
-I have since found the best way to remove a tick is in accordance with the CDC’s guidelines here.
-You just need a pair of fine-tipped lab forceps.
+Update: We’ve removed literally hundreds of ticks from our dog, two cats, and ourselves in Europe.
+While this method worked initially, it’s likely the tick was merely full and so was easily dislodged.
+We’ve since found the best way to remove a tick is in accordance with the CDC’s guidelines here.
+You just need a pair of fine-tipped tweezers.
+We use lab forceps.
 Two years ago, we also started using Bravecta, which is a topical chemical approved for both dogs and cats that treats against worms, ticks, and fleas.
-We're not fans of putting chemicals on our pets, but it's a matter of choosing the lesser of two evils.
+It works very well.
+We’re not fans of putting chemicals on our pets, but it’s a matter of choosing the lesser of two evils.
 Before you treat your animal with any new product, talk to your vet!

 Do you have any special tricks for how to remove ticks?

 Fellow expats in Switzerland might find these pet-related articles useful.